osaukh/mobile_computing_lab/WS03__TensorFlow_and_TFLite.md

 TensorFlow is a programming paradigm that Google developed internally for Machine Learning.
 TensorFlow follows a Dataflow-like paradigm.
 TensorFlow programs get converted into a directed graph.
 This graph represents a dataflow computation with data flowing from nodes via the graph edges.
 Each node has multiple inputs and outputs and it represents a certain operation.
 Most of the data that flows in the graph is represented as Tensor.
 Tensors are typed arrays of arbitrary dimensions — a construct quite useful when your are dealing with Matrices or system of equations.

-__Follow the quickstart tutorial__ which uses Keras (a high-level neural network library that runs on top of TensorFlow):
+<mark>Follow the quickstart tutorial</mark> which uses Keras (a high-level neural network library that runs on top of TensorFlow):

 <table>
   <td>